alisha8899/EvalPro/README.md

 -Authentication services are provided via Google OAuth and Firebase authentication https://developers.google.com/identity/protocols/oauth2 , https://firebase.google.com/docs
 - Cloud Storage for feedback data is provided via Google Firebase Firestore https://firebase.google.com/

+- To view our conversational agent (Dialogflow) code, it is in the folder "Feedback-Bot-v1"

 ## Running the Project Locally

 Clone the repository: